 Remember that first blog I created?
 Eventually, that blog turned into Sober Nation.
-What started off as a simple blog and now has become a worldwide community and resource center for people struggling with addiction.
+What started off as a simple blog has now has become a worldwide community and resource center for people struggling with addiction.
 It is an honor of my life to be involved with such important work and to be in a position to help people.

-Sober Nation has expanded into a directory, a podcast network and even a sober inspired clothing line.
+Sober Nation has expanded into a directory, a podcast network, and even a sober-inspired clothing line.
 I am extremely proud of the work I have done and as the recovery movement continues to grow, as will the Sober Nation brand and message.

 More Press and Work on Addiction and Recovery

 - Forbes listed Sober Nation as a leader in the national recovery movement